 When do I see the pediatrician?
 When should I bring my baby in for an appointment?

-The pediatrician is generally not at the delivery, but will see the baby once a day when you are in the hospital.
-If your baby is born at St. Joseph’s Women’s Hospital, one of our pediatricians will come to visit and examine your baby every day.
-If your baby is born at another hospital, a pediatrician will be assigned to you to see the baby.
-After you are discharged we will see your baby within 2 to 3 days to make sure everything is going well and your baby is healthy.
+Once you go into labor and check into the hospital, simply inform them that you choose our office as your pediatrician.
+The pediatrician is generally not at the delivery, but a pediatrician who is on call for the hospital will examine your baby once a day while you are in the hospital.
+If your baby is born vaginally the typical stay is 2 days and if born by C-section then the stay is typically 3 days.
+Please call us and notify our office once your baby is born.
+After you are discharged we will schedule an appointment to see your baby within 2 to 3 days to make sure everything is going well and your baby is healthy.
 It is a good idea to schedule this appointment before you go home from the hospital.

 What about well infant visits during the first year?
 How often and what is expected?